 Although teaching and research in engineering were the original sources of its reputation, MIT has always been more than an "Institute of Technology."
-That base of science and engineering has provided background for extensive research in the environment, economics, psychology, political science, linguistics, architecture, management, and urban studies, as well as the history and philosophy of science and the humanities.
+That base of science and engineering has provided background for extensive research in the environment, economics, psychology, political science, linguistics, architecture, management, and urban studies, as well as the history and philosophy of science.
+Specifically humanistic fields-archaeology, anthropology, history, literary studies, music, philosophy-are also strongly represented.